-It was 30 years ago today, on the Friday before Thanksgiving, one of the busiest travel days of the year.
+It was 30 years ago, just before Thanksgiving weekend, on one of the busiest travel days of the year.
 Los Angeles International Airport (LAX) was crawling with pre-holiday misery.
 Planes were late and tempers were flaring.
 The holidays might be impending, but the holiday spirit was nowhere to be seen.
 And then the announcement came: Our flight to Denver had been cancelled.
 No reason was offered.
 Which meant the airline was responsible; if the airport or weather were to blame, it would be the first thing they’d say.

 Cranky passengers were greeted by an even crankier Steward.
 Allen (my partner in the comedy act Mitch & Allen) and I knew that FAA regulations required them to put us on a competitor’s flight if they didn’t have one of their own leaving within four hours.
 We also knew they would not offer this unless it was demanded.

 The only person who seemed truly cheery was the man in front of us, a Texas CEO-type in an expensive suit with tailored Western lapels and (surprise, surprise) boots and a Stetson—in which he stood at least 6 foot 5 (7 foot 5 with the hat).
 He was warmly encouraging the “little lady” in front of him, a skinny single mom with wispy blonde hair and watery blue eyes, hefting a baby and towing a toddler.